If you searched for an old coin price checker, you probably have a jar, drawer, cigar box, or inherited folder full of coins and one simple question.

 This is the quickest value filter for a lot of collections.

-As of April 14, 2026, gold is around $4,770 per ounce and silver is around $74 to $75 per ounce, depending on the live source and time of quote.
+Gold and silver have both been trading at historically high levels, and the live spot price moves throughout the day depending on the source and time of quote.
 That matters because many older U.S. coins have real melt value even if they are not rare.

 A worn 1964 quarter may not be a collector jackpot, but it is still 90% silver.
 Same idea with older half dollars, dimes, and many silver dollars.
 If a box contains a lot of pre-1965 silver coins, the floor value is already higher than face.